How to Nourish the Brains of Our Young People

 Written by Charlie Green, Emotional Needs & Resources Trainer at Suffolk Mind and Lead Trainer on Early Minds and Easy Minds Training Program reaching Schools in Suffolk.

-We all know that helping to nurture the mental health of the young people in our lives needs to be a priority, but in this busy world we live in, how do we go about it while keeping all the other plates spinning?
+We all know that helping to nurture the mental health of the young people in our lives needs to be a priority, but in a difficult time at the moment, how do we go about it while keeping all the other plates spinning?

 Below are 5 bite sized ideas to help you nourish the brains of young people in your life.